software-mansion/react-native-gesture-handler/docs/getting-started.md

  - Way to use platform native touch handling system for recognizing pinch, rotation and pan (and few other type of gestures).
  - You can define relations between gesture handlers, e.g. when you have pan handler in `ScrollView` you can make that `ScrollView` wait until it knows pan won't recognize.
  - You can use touchables that run in native thread and follow platform default behavior.
 E.g. in case they are in a scrollable component turning into pressed state is slightly delayed to prevent it from highlighting when you fling.
  - You can implement smooth gesture interactions that thanks to Animated Native Driver.
-Interations will be responsive even when JS thread is overloaded.
+Interactions will be responsive even when JS thread is overloaded.

 ## Installation